the-pod-shop/host_prototypes/README.md

 - you specify the target path via parameter later

 - our dcworkshop1 host has 2 children
+  - they are  listed in `machines`
+  - the prototype vars get defined in the `prototypes` group
 - in this case those are the vms i used in my anisble playbook als libvirt hosts and created 2 vms on this host
 - your prototypes can have additional parameters defined here, they will get copied to the new host that will get created
 ```yaml